UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 How do I check my ping?

 You can easily check your ping by running a standard internet speed test through your web browser, which provides a quick snapshot of your latency.
 For more detailed, continuous monitoring, you can use built-in terminal tools on your computer.
-Check out our step-by-step guide above for exact command prompt instructions for both Windows and Mac.
+Check out our step-by-step guide above for exact command prompt instructions for both Windows and Mac environments.

 Why is my ping so high but my internet is fast?